Dr Peter Matanle

 Senior Lecturer in Japanese Studies

-Peter has published widely in the above fields, including four books, chapters in edited volumes, and peer reviewed articles in leading scholarly journals, including Japan Forum, Social Science Japan Journal, Organization, Asian Business & Management, Local Environment, and Gender, Work and Organization.
-He has peer reviewed research for Japan Forum, Social Science Japan Journal, Contemporary Japan, electronic journal of contemporary japanese studies, Pacific Affairs, Sociology, The Sociological Quarterly, American Ethnologist, International Journal of Law, Crime and Justice, and Environmental Politics, as well as the Economic and Social Research Council, the British Council, Cambridge University Press, and Routledge.
+Peter has published widely in the above fields, including four books, chapters in edited volumes, and peer reviewed articles in leading Area Studies and disciplinary scholarly journals, including Japan Forum, Social Science Japan Journal, Asia-Pacific Journal: Japan Focus, Organization, Asian Business & Management, Local Environment, and Gender, Work and Organization.

 Since embarking on his research in the mid-1990s, Peter has received research funding from the Economic and Social Research Council, Japan Society for the Promotion of Science, the Daiwa Anglo-Japanese Foundation, GB-Sasakawa Foundation, British Association for Japanese Studies, White Rose East Asia Centre, and Japan Foundation Endowment Committee.